Accelerating the Lower‑Carbon Transition

 - Natural gas is relatively affordable compared to other fossil fuels and renewable sources.

 We believe that the replacement of international coal with U.S. natural gas should be our primary focus in global emissions reduction.
-If we were to quadruple U.S. liquefied natural gas (LNG) capacity to 55 Bcf per day[16] by 2030, we believe we could reduce international carbon emissions by an incremental 1.1 billion MT per year — a 60% reduction in global carbon emissions.
+If we were to quadruple U.S. liquefied natural gas (LNG) capacity to 55 billion cubic feet of natural gas (Bcf) per day[10] by 2030, we believe we could reduce international carbon emissions by an incremental 1.1 billion MT per year — a 60% reduction in global carbon emissions.

 The emissions reduction impact of an unleashed U.S. LNG scenario would have a combined effect equal to the following: